How we protect your bank details

 Plum monitors your incomings and outgoings to calculate safe amounts for you to save regularly.
 Linking to your bank means you do not have to manually enter all your transactions into Plum and we can work in the background for you effortlessly.
 To link to your bank account we do need you to pass your banks security checks.
 We suggest contacting your bank about third parties like us and open banking for peace of mind!

-How they are stored
+How are they stored

 Your personal data is 100% encrypted and protected.
 We never store or have access to your bank login details.
-We forward your login details directly to our data partner, Yodlee, who give us read only access.
+We forward your login details directly to our data partner, Truelayer, who give us read only access.
 Because we get read-only access to your transaction data, in the unlikely event of a breach/hack, no money can be transferred out of your bank account.

 When you allow Plum to create a Direct Debit with the bank, Plum sends a request to GoCardless to set up the Direct Debit; GoCardless are authorised by the Financial Conduct Authority to provide payment services as an Authorised Payment Institution, and so handle everything Direct Debit related on your account.
 Through Plum you are able to manage this direct debit, either by cancelling your account, or changing the linked bank account.
 Just like with any other subscription, you can cancel the mandate directly through your bank.

 This is just like your gym membership: the gym itself does not create the Direct Debit mandate (this part will be outsourced), but you can go to the gym, or give them a call to cancel your membership, which will in turn facilitate the cancellation of the Direct Debit mandate for you.

 With Plum you can cancel anytime by typing ‘cancel Plum’ (or within 'You' on the app).
 If you ever need any help with Plum and want to speak to a human just type ‘chat to a human’, (or within 'Help' on the app) or email email@example.com